Obi-ah/Cleaning-Robot-Simulation/README.md

 ## Prerequisites
 Before running the simulation, ensure you have the following installed:

-ROS2 Humble or later: *Installation Instructions*
+ROS2 Humble or later
-Gazebo: *Installation Instructions*
+Gazebo
-RViz: *Installation Instructions*
+RViz
-Python 3.x: *Installation Instructions*
+Python 3.x

 ## Usage
 Run the launch file: